Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/Results/Finetuned_model/README_FINETUNED.md

 ## **YOLOv8n Fine-tuned Model Performance**

-This reporsitory section details the enhanced performance of the fine-tuned YOLOv8n model on the custom Oil Palm and VOPs dataset.
-This fine tuning process aimed to adapt the model's generalized knowledge to the specific characteristics of our target objects, building upon the baseline established by the pretrained model.
+This section shows how the YOLOv8n model performed after i trained it several times using my own Oil Palm and VOPs images.
+The goal was to help the model improve on my custom dataset, especially in detecting the more difficult VOPs class.

 ### **Insights from Fine-Tuning**
-While exploring YOLOv8n fine-tuning, I noticed encouraging improvements compared to the base pretrained model.
-One of the most interesting results was the better performance on the 'VOPs' class, which initially lagged behind 'Oil Palm'.
-After a few training rounds, the model seems to reduce false positives for VOPs, making the detection more consistent.

-The overall mAP@0.5 dropped just slightly from 0.972 to 0.9689, something I'm still trying to understand fully but it seems like this trade-off actually helped the model become more balanced between both class.
-Aso, the F1 score stayed strong at 0.92, but now peaks at a slightly lower confidence threshold (0.397 vs 0.459), which might suggest the model is becoming better calibrated in this dataset.
+While experimenting with fine-tuning, I saw some nice improvements.
+The model became better at recognizing **VOPs**, which was the harder class at first.
+Although the **mAP@0.5** dropped a little (from 0.972 to 0.9689), the predictions for both classes started to feel more balanced.
+The **F1 Score** stayed at 0.92, but now peaks at a lower confidence, which might mean the model is more confident with fewer mistakes.

-* Overall, this was a valueable learnining experience in how fine-tuning affects precision, recall, and confidence calibration, especially in real-world image conditions and class imbalance.
-There's still room to improve, but this step showed me how subtle changes during training can shift model behavior in meaningful ways.
+* Overall, it was a fun and valuable learning process.
+Watching the model improve helped me understand how training can shape the results, even with a small dataset.

 ---

 ## **Performance Analysis & Comparison**